The Relational Origins of Rules in Online Communities

-Rules also helped reinforce identity in Fandom communities.
-For example, FA9, a leader for another comic book franchise, compared their rules to the rules of the wiki for a different comic book franchise to explain how their community was unique.
-Both wikis utilized a Fandom forum feature.
-That said, FA9 noted that their wiki's rules promote ``meaningful discussions'' by banning conversations about fan fiction, while the wiki they were contrasting theirs to has more ``permissive'' rules.
+Rules were reported to help reinforce identity in Fandom communities as well.
+For example, FA9, a leader for a comic book franchise, compared their rules to the rules of the wiki for a different comic book franchise to explain how their community was unique.
+While both comic book wikis utilized a forum feature, FA9 noted that their wiki's forum rules promote ``meaningful discussions'' by banning conversations about fan fiction, while the wiki they were contrasting theirs to has more ``permissive'' rules.
 FA9 lamented the disruption from newcomers expecting rules like those in the different wiki community, telling us that their wiki is ``not the place'' for that kind of content.
 Like R2, FA9 used rules to explain what their community is and isn't about.

-Identity construction from rules was less explicit coming from Fediverse leaders.
-While some communities portrayed an identity (e.g., a Mastodon server for people in a specific city in the US or a community for amateurs of a specific hobby), their rules usually did not limit discussions based on their community's identity.
-However, some Fediverse leaders repeatedly mentioned that rules restricting discrimination and hate speech helped to signal a virtue of intolerance to intolerance.
-In other words, some Fediverse leaders saw the absence of such rules in other communities as an indicator that they allow hate speech to flourish.
-These were called ``free speech'' servers and it was inferred that content moderation was virtually absent.
-FV13 said leaders of free speech communities ``don't care about moderation--[they let you] say what you like.''
+While some Fediverse communities portrayed an identity (e.g., a Mastodon server for people in a specific city in the US or a community for amateurs of a specific hobby), their rules usually did not limit discussions based on their community's identity.
+However, some Fediverse leaders saw the absence of rules restricting discrimination in other communities as an indicator that they allow hate speech to flourish.
+These were called ``free speech'' servers, and it was inferred that content moderation was virtually absent.
+FV13 said leaders of free speech communities ``don't care about moderation---[they let you] say what you like.''
 FV8 told us that they adopted their strict rules on discrimination and hate speech to ``signpost'' to outsiders that their community is not a place for ``free speech warriors.''
-In one instance, FV14 said their rules essentially help people self-select out because registration requires them to read their anti-discrimination rules.
+In one instance, FV14 said their rules essentially help people self-select out because registration requires them to read and agree to their anti-discrimination rules.